logo

 Your Eligibility status

-Determining whether and when your mother naturalised in another country is the most critical step in this process.
+Determining whether and when your mother naturalized in another country is the most critical step in this process.
 If she naturalized before you were born, it may have broken the chain of German citizenship.

 Your Eligibility status

 Great news!
-Because you were born after January 1, 1975, to a German mother who had not naturalised elsewhere, you automatically acquired German citizenship at birth under §4 StAG.
-You do not need to "apply" for it - you simply need to undergo a Determination of Citizenship procedure to claim your passport.
-Note: Since June 27, 2024, dual nationality is fully permitted - you do not need to give up your current citizenship.
+Because you were born after January 1, 1975, to a German mother who had not naturalized elsewhere, you automatically acquired German citizenship at birth under §4 StAG.
+You do not need to "apply" for it — you simply need to undergo a Determination of Citizenship procedure to claim your passport.
+Note: Since June 27, 2024, dual nationality is fully permitted — you do not need to give up your current citizenship.

 Please submit your details below and our legal team will guide you through the process.